How to Feel Less Triggered by the Things That Used to Set You Off

 That is often what people truly want.

-They want the cue, interaction, memory, tone, situation, or emotional pattern to lose some of its power.
+They want the cue, interaction, memory, tone, or situation to lose some of its power.
 They want to feel less hijacked, less consumed, less thrown back into an old response, and less like their whole day or week can be shaped by one moment.

 As the emotional charge softens, the present moment may begin to feel more like the present moment.
 The same situation may still matter, but it may not take over in the same way.